Sridhar-SMN/lalitha_sahasranamam/verse_40.md

 ## 107. तडिल्लता-समरुचिः - Tatillatha samaruchi - Aug 23

 She shines like a bolt of lightning.
 A description borrowed straight from the Keno Upanishad where the higher nature of the Divine Mother as Brahman/Atman is compareed to lightning.
-The suggestion here is not that Brahman Jnanam comes in a flash or is miraculous spart but more to emphasise the power and its ability to light up the dark clouds in an instant.
+The suggestion here is not that Brahman Jnanam comes in a flash or is miraculous spark but more to emphasise the power and its ability to light up the dark clouds in an instant.

 The Keno Upanishad reference of this nama https://shlokam.org/texts/kena-4-4/ but an even more beautiful reference to Brahman as Lightning and as an object of meditation/nidhidyasanam is found in the Brihadaranyaka Upanishad